LW1N/CyberRun/ProjectDocument.md

    - All signs must be neon and bright colors (they do not need to be outlined)

 #### Zone A - Parking Lot and Main Intersection
-This the first zone the player enters in, it contains one of the most open zones allowing for an easier fighting setting.
-It contains three obstacles types in the map: Building A, dirt box, and vehicles.
+This is the first zone the player enters in, it contains one of the most open zones allowing for an easier fighting setting.
+It contains three obstacles types: Building A, dirt box, and vehicles.
 Building A is a corner-shaped building in which the player cannot enter with neon signs (one of them pointing towards the direction you are supposed to go).
-There are vehicles and a dirt corner-shaped box in the parking lot the player can use to their advantage as barriers.
+There are vehicles and a dirt corner-shaped box in the parking lot.
+The player can use to them to their advantage as barriers.

 Note: The vehicles are not drawn by me.
 They are sourced from a free-to-use assets package by Tokka, [Top Down Cars Sprite Pack 1.0](https://tokka.itch.io/top-down-car).
 Any other mention of vehicles in other zones are also all from this asset source.